Hong Kong will cull 2,000 animals after hamsters in pet store get COVID-19 - NewsBreak

 HONG KONG (AP) — Hong Kong authorities said Tuesday that they will cull some 2,000 small animals, including hamsters after several of the rodents tested positive for the virus at a pet store where an infected employee was working.

-The city will also stop the sale of hamsters and the import of small mammals, according to officials from the Agriculture, Fisheries and Conservation Department.
-The move came after the pet shop employee tested positive for the delta variant on Monday.
-Several hamsters imported from the Netherlands at the same store tested positive as well.Stay on top of breaking news and weather with the FOX8 mobile app.

-“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.
+“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.61 animals, dead horse found at ‘uninhabitable’ Olivehurst home

 “All pet owners should observe good personal hygiene, and after you have been in contact with animals and their food, you should wash your hands.”